EmReale/200811_2.Data-Structure-and-Performance/README.md

 Course 2 of the Coursera UCSD Specialisation Object Oriented Programming in Java: Data Structures and Beyond

-The goal of this course was to proide the backend coe for a spell checker GUI.
+The goal of this course was to prvoide the backend code for a spell checker GUI.

 The main topics covered included:
 - String operations